Section 8.5: Maintenance of Chapter Charter

 IV.
 Dispersion of Funds

 In the event that a chapter charter is terminated, any funds remaining in the treasury account of the former chapter that becomes a section shall be transferred to the treasury account of the chapter that section is affiliated with.
-For all other cases, the former chapter funds shall be transferred to the ASSP region where the chapter was located.
+For all other cases, the former chapter funds shall be transferred to the ASSP region where the chapter was located, or the ASSP Foundation as determined by the regional operating committee.

 Approved By | Date: